oculairmedia/openwebui-Letta-pipeline/README.md

 # OpenWebUI-Letta Pipeline

 This pipeline provides integration between Letta agents and OpenWebUI models, with proper system message handling for tool results.
+It offers both synchronous and asynchronous implementations to suit different deployment needs.

 ## Overview